SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt-meta.md

 # Helpful and Heartfelt

 ## Synopsis:
 Pinkie tries to help around the library to be closer to Twilight, who she has a crush on.
 Pinkie does too much and makes a mess of the place.
-Twilight not seeing the reason Pinkie is there, bans her in protest as an attempt to get through to her.
+Twilight not seeing the reason Pinkie is there, pushes her away in protest so she can think alonr.
 Pinkie goes home sad and dejected.
-After some sulking and crying, she realizes her error and goes to apologize, asking Twilight to unban her.
+After some sulking and crying, she realizes her error and goes to apologize.
+They make up and hug.

 ## Description: